lidiaga/CosMx_pipeline_LGA/README.md

 | **Tutor:** Mireia Ferrer Almirall
 | **Developed at:** Statistics and Bioinformatics Unit (Vall d'Hebron Research Institute - VHIR)

 Here you will find a modular and reproducible pipeline for the analysis of spatial transcriptomics data generated with the CosMx™ SMI technology by Nanostring®.
-The pipeline begins from the AtoMx™ SIP exported flat files, although it is optimized to work with an AtoMx™ SIP exported Seurat object too.
+The pipeline begins from the AtoMx™ SIP exported flat files, although it is optimized to work with an AtoMx™ SIP exported Seurat object, too.

-Hopefully, soon my thesis document will be available too, as reference for a more profound insight on my work.
+Hopefully, soon my thesis document will be available too, as a reference for a more profound insight into my work.
 For now, I hope what you find here is useful and interesting!

 ## Project directory structure